Find a good landlord or agent - Private Renters in Camden

 We recommend you check whether your landlord or agent is a member of an accreditation scheme.

 The London Landlord Accreditation Scheme (LLAS) recognises good practice and provides training and professional development to landlords and agents.
+Members of the scheme must comply with a code of conduct and meet the fit and proper person requirement.

 Check your landlord's record